Tender Juicy Smoked Brisket Recipe

 Your meat will not really cook in the smoker, so don’t freak out when you take a raw beef brisket out of your smoker!
 In this recipe brisket cooks after smoking.
 Most of the actual cooking happens in a 225-degree oven.
 The smoker just gives your brisket the delicious smoke flavor!

-I like to smoke our brisket for 4 hours before we go to bed, then wrap it in aluminum foil nice and tight (seal 2 pieces together by tightly folding ends together.)
+I like to smoke our brisket for 4 hours before we go to bed, then wrap it in aluminum foil, or pink butters’ paper, nice and tight (seal 2 pieces together by tightly folding ends together.)
 And then pop it in the oven when I go to bed.

 Meat Thermometer